 What are the benefits of taking part?

-No differences in care: Your usual scan is the same as we will compare the standard scan group to the AI group.
+If you have your scan in the usual way - there will be no differences in your care: Your scan is performed in the same way as usual and we will compare all the results with the AI supported group.

 What are the risks I should consider if taking part?

-You won't know if you are in the standard scan group or the AI-assisted group until the day of your scan.
+You won't know if you are in the usual scan group or the AI-assisted group until the day of your scan.
 For both groups you should consider:

-If randomised to the AI-assisted group, additional considerations include:
+If the sonographer performs your scan with AI-support, additional considerations include:

-Follow-Up Scans: If scan images are unclear or something unexpected is found during the second review, participants may be asked to return for another scan.
+- Potential for follow-Up Scans: If the AI scan images are unclear or something unexpected is found during the double check of results, some research participants may be asked to return for another scan.

 Can you tell me how I can give feedback on the research as a participant?